-Section 107(2) does not provide tax benefits to ministers that are otherwise available to all taxpayers under § 119, contrary to the Government's claim.
-The benefits provided by § 107(2), in fact, are provided to ministers without regard to the requirements of § 119, which is limited to inkind housing provided for the convenience of the employer.
+Section 107(2) does not provide tax benefits to ministers that are otherwise available to all taxpayers under §119, contrary to the Government's claim.
+The benefits provided by §107(2), in fact, are provided to ministers without regard to the requirements of §119, which is limited to in-kind housing provided for the convenience of the employer.
 Section 107(2) has no such limitation.
-That is precisely why Congress adopted § 107(2), and it is why the religious community so vigorously defends it.
-The requirements of § 119 are different and more limiting than the requirements of § 107(2), and for that reason, § 107(2) undisputedly provides preferential benefits to ministers that are not neutrally and generally available to a broad range of taxpayers.
-In fact, it is § 107(1), providing an exemption for in-kind housing provided to ministers that is more analogous to § 119.
+That is precisely why Congress adopted §107(2) -- and it is why the religious community so vigorously defends it.
+The requirements of §119 are different and more limiting than the requirements of §107(2), and for that reason, §107(2) undisputedly provides preferential benefits to ministers that are not neutrally and generally available to a broad range of taxpayers.